mvallim/live-custom-ubuntu-from-scratch/README.md

 For now, you can try the latest developments getting the ISO images from [Github Actions](https://github.com/polkaulfield/privOS-builder/actions)

 ## Todo:
-* Harden the system all we can without breaking user experience
+* Make the system [CIS Workstation Compliant](https://www.cisecurity.org/benchmark/ubuntu_linux) using openscap
 * Document all the network connections
 * Set up an outbound firewall with sane defaults that prompts the user when some connection isn't recognized.
 * And a lot more...